Pyro-Warrior-1884/Cyber_Cafe/README.md

-# Cyber_Cafe
-My Project which i created in my 12th Standard which establishes a connection between python and mysql which can be used to maintain the records of a Cyber Cafe
+<p align="center"><b>Project Name:- Cyber Cafe<b> <br>
+This project is used to maintain records in a cyber cafe in the form of a menu driven program<br>
+The project's main highlight is that it establishes a connection between MySql and python, <br>
+and accordingly provides all the functionalities.<p>